Use one of 6 ways to work out the value of goods produced outside of the EU, for Customs Duty, VAT calculations and trade statistics.

 Updated daily, standard import values set a standard price per 100 kg net.

 For more information, call the HMRC VAT Helpline.

 Value for import VAT

-As well as using the import value to calculate the customs duty payable on your imported goods, HMRC also uses that value as the basis to calculate import VAT.
+As well as using the import value to calculate the Customs Duty payable on your imported goods, HMRC uses that value to calculate import VAT.

-To calculate the value for import VAT you must add all of the following items to the goods’ value for duty, unless they have already been included:
+Add all of the following items to the goods’ value for duty, unless you have already included them:

-- all incidental expenses incurred up to the goods’ first destination in the UK, eg commission, packing, transport and insurance
+- all incidental expenses you incur up to the goods’ first destination in the UK, for example commission, packing, transport and insurance

-- all such incidental expenses that result from transporting the goods to a further destination within the EU (if that destination is known when you import the goods)
+- all incidental expenses that result from transporting the goods to a further destination within the EU (if you know that destination when you import the goods)

 - any customs duties or levies payable on import to the UK

 - any excise duties or other charges payable on import to the UK